 In order to promote equity and inclusion amongst our student populations, budgets have been established and are applied to all applicants.
 This means that all students with similar circumstances will receive the same allowance for registration fees, books, supplies, rent, food, transportation, and personal expenses, regardless of being a financial aid recipient or not.
 Exceptions may be made to the budget in cases where special need can be shown and documented.

 |Student Budget Allowance||Dependent and Independent (without dependents) At Home||Independent Away From Home|

 |Enrollment Fees*||$ 1,104||$ 1,104|

 |Personal / Miscellaneous Expenses||$3,225||$3,784|

-Tuition is set at $46 per unit.
-Tuition for non-residents of the State of California are higher.
+Non-Resident Enrollment Fee is $265.00 per unit, plus $46 per unit enrollment fee.
+Tuition for non-residents of California are higher.
 See Fees / Tuition information for the current semester on the Admissions and Records website.

 Additional Mandatory Fees